pastisprologue/mbed-drivers/README.md

 	}
 }
 ```
+### TODO:
+Allow user to choose between rising and falling edges triggering the count, probably at initialization.
+Allow user to set alarms, similar to those used in EncoderIn.

 ## EncoderIn
 Wow, wasn’t CounterIn super useful in freeing up processor time!?
 What if CounterIn didn’t just count up, but instead also counted down depending on some other variable?
 That’s where EncoderIn comes in.
 So EncoderIn takes two physical inputs, one that counts edges (just like CounterIn), and one that compares levels to know whether to count up or down.
 Again, just read the counter register of the hardware timer you’re using and you’ll know position of your encoder, no processor time needed!
 You can even set interrupts to trigger when certain positions are met!
 Woohoo!